NerdAFshow/NerdAFshow.github.io/index.md

           <div>
               <p>
+                  <h4 class="body-text">Pardon our dust!
+We are still building our website so be sure to check back to see the next round of awesome content go live!</h4><br>
                   <h1 class="body-text">Welcome to the NerdAF Homepage!</h1><br>
                   <br>
                   <p class="body-text">We are the NerdAF podcast and we are all about open conversations on how<br>